 If my prediction holds up, I hope it doesn’t, the Dolphins will drop to (0-4) entering their bye week.
 One has to wonder if Tony Sparano can survive another loss.
 Something will have to be done, but what can be done and will it honestly make a difference?

 As always, PhinsUp! -John

 Be sure to follow me on Twitter @PhinNationJohn for additional Dolphin news and commentary.

-Thanks for reading, I hope you enjoyed it, be sure to leave a comment.
+Thank you for reading my article, I hope you enjoyed it and be sure to leave a comment.